-P. Endowments
+R. Endowments

 The University has the authority to use the interest, income, dividends, and profits of endowments.
-The Oregon Tech Board policy is to annually distribute, for spending purposes, four percent of the preceding 20 quarter moving average of the market value of the endowment funds and to maintain the purchasing power of the funds as nearly as prudent investment permits.
-In accordance with current Board policy, the amount available for distribution during fiscal year 2024 is estimated to be \$295.
+The Oregon Tech Board policy is to annually distribute, for spending purposes, zero to ten percent of the preceding 20 quarter moving average of the market value of the endowment funds and to maintain the purchasing power of the funds as nearly as prudent investment permits.
+In accordance with current Board policy, no annual distribution was made during fiscal year 2024.
+Similarly, the University does not intend to receive an annual distribution during fiscal year 2025.